jakethrasher/http-lab-jakethrasher/lib/README.md

 #### steps to creating my file server

-* create a branch from the repo I created yester day to utilize the createResponse and parseRequest functions
+* create a new branch in the repo I created yesterday to utilize the createResponse and parseRequest functions
 * create a public directory
 * create an index.html file in public directory
 * in app.js import node file server